astronomer/airflow-guides/guides/marketo-to-redshift.md

 Once you have those credentials plugged into your DAG, test and deploy it!

-If you don't have Airflow already set up in your production environment, head over to [our app](https://app.astronomer.io/signup) to get spun up with your own managed instance!
+If you don't have Airflow already set up in your production environment, head over to [our getting started guide](https://astronomer.io/docs/getting-started) to get spun up with your own managed instance!